davwheat-bhasvic/alevel-summer-work/README.md

 Write a program that asks for a letter to be input in upper case.
 The program should then output that letter in lower case.

-To do this, think about each letter’s binary ASCII values and how you could use these to convert them.
+To do this, think about each letter's binary ASCII values and how you could use these to convert them.

 | Letter | Value |
 | :----: | :---: |